lightbend/kalix-javascript-sdk/CONTRIBUTING.md

 ## Local development

-To use the local SDK to be tested in local you can run the following.
+To use the local SDK to be tested in local you can run the following from the root directory of this project.
+Please look at known issues first.

-    ./create-local-dependencies.sh
+    ./bin/create-local-dependencies.sh

 and then add those to any sample.
 For example, go to samples/js/js-valueentity-shopping-cart and execute the following.
 Bear in mind $KALIXJSSDK needs to point to `kalix-javascript-sdk` folder.